HamedFarahani89/AI-Lab/README.md

 - ANN_BinaryClassification_LearningRateComarison_DUDL : Implement a basic ANN block for Binary Classification, utilizing BCEWithLogitsLoss as the loss function and SGD for optimization.
 Record the loss at each epoch and calculate accuracy while chaning Learning Rate.
 - MultilayerANN_iris_DUDL: Implement a Multilayer ANN for multi classification, utilizing CrossEntropyLoss as the loss function and SGD for optimization.
 - Class_ANN_DUDL : First, an introduction to Object-Oriented Programming (OOP) is provided, followed by the definition of a class designed to make Artificial Neural Networks (ANNs) more flexible compared to sequential models.
 This is then illustrated with an example.
+- SimpleRNN_DUDL: This notebook is designed to help you understand the architecture of RNNs and to get started working with them.
+It includes an example of an alternating sequence for analysis and experimentation.